clintonb/wp-flickr-base/README.md

 Configuration
 -----

+1. Create a new Flickr app at https://www.flickr.com/services/ and set your callback URL to the URL of your site's admin section (e.g. http://clintonblackburn.com/wp-admin/)
-1. Install the contents into your plugins directory.
+2. Install the contents into your plugins directory.
-2. Activate the plugin.
+3. Activate the plugin.
-3. You should now see a *Flickr Options* settings page.
+4. You should now see a *Flickr Options* settings page.
 Enter your Flicker API Key/Secret here.

 Usage